Let's consider a ridiculous solution to a real problem. We're unearthing tons of carbon, burning it, and releasing it into the atmosphere.

 Instead of an elephant a year, every person could plant an oak tree every year.
 (Actually, it just takes one in every three people).
 If these trees never died and were able to grow to complete size, then this would also offset carbon emissions.
 Conversely, when we cut and burn down trees, these release lots and lots and lots of carbon.

-Of course, oak trees are probably not the best choice for a carbon sequestration tree, and there are probably plants that, in optimal growth conditions, hold a much higher carbon per square mile concentration.11 Perhaps some trees are three times as effective (a Maryland per year), or maybe even ten times as effective (a Delaware per year).
+Of course, oak trees are probably not the best choice for a carbon sequestration tree, and there are probably plants that, in optimal growth conditions, hold a much higher carbon per square mile concentration.11 11I wonder: has this been studied?
+I would be curious to know the answer.
+Perhaps some trees are three times as effective (a Maryland per year), or maybe even ten times as effective (a Delaware per year).

 But that is the magnitude of the effort.
 Now if you'll excuse me, I'm going to go hug a tree.